brownjm/praisetex/README.md

 praisetex - a simple set of programs for creating praise music material, such as guitar chordsheets and presentation slides

-Copyright &copy 2016 Jeffrey M Brown brown.jeffreym@gmail.com
+Copyright &copy; 2016 Jeffrey M Brown brown.jeffreym@gmail.com

 This program is free software: you can redistribute it and/or modify